Caixin

 Caixin Media (财新传媒 (財新傳媒, New Fortune), pronounced t'sigh-sheen) is a Chinese media group based in Beijing known for business and investigative journalism.

 Structure

 The founder and publisher is Hu Shuli, a former Knight Fellow in journalism at Stanford University, and an honorary doctorate degree recipient from Princeton University.
-Previously, Hu founded Caijing magazine.
-Yang Daming acts as deputy publisher, and Wang Shuo is editor-in-chief.
-The business side is headed by Zhang Lihui as president.
+Previously, Hu founded Caijing magazine, and Wang Shuo is editor-in-chief.

 The headquarters is in the Sanlitun SOHO (三里屯SOHO) in Chaoyang District, Beijing.
 There are also offices in Xuhui District, Shanghai and Quarry Bay, Hong Kong.